Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

-In time, it will get easier and easier to do ICOs.
+In time, it will get easier and easier to carry out Initial Coin Offerings (ICOs).

 Traditional crowdfunding will be overtaken by the token economy.
-VCs role supporting early ideas will start to fade, or will adapt to this new 'self-help' environment.
+Virtual currency’s (VC) role supporting early ideas will start to fade, or will adapt to this new 'self-help' environment.

-In just two-months from now there will be a few ICOs to make ICOs easier for people to launch.
+In just two-months from now there will be a few ICOs to make the ICO process easier for people to launch.
 Which is somewhat ironic.

 Bancor allows for the creation of tokens with a reserve.
 Adel will develop a decentralised community accelerator where every project can have a token.
 Starbase is a crowdfunding system that allows for the generation of a token per project.
 Wings is a decentralised accelerator and crowdfunding platform for ideas backed by their token.

 How should policies adapt to this new economy?

 At the UK Digital Currency Association (UKDCA) we suggested that the UK government have a basic standard for consumer protection.
 In my view, a simple registration for anti-money laundering (AML) purposes is sufficient as this provides some accountability, and standards should be voluntary and industry-led.